Skip to content

 Size Attenuation

-When sizeAttenuation is enabled, lines maintain consistent visual thickness regardless of camera distance:
+When sizeAttenuation is disabled, lines maintain a constant CSS-pixel thickness regardless of camera distance:

 javascript